|

 Roger Donaldson's Species

-is another entry in the subgenre of sci-fi-horror which doesn't pose
+is another entry in the sci-fi-horror subgenre that doesn't pose

 more of a conundrum than "aliens are here – watch out!".
-Here are
+There are

-no existential reflections, no nuances regarding intelligent life.
+no existential reflections here, no nuances regarding intelligent life.
 This

 time, the "creature" is half human and half something else, "played" by